medisoft/tumin/README.md

     + A transaction with an input link and 7 output links is a complete transaction, every transaction that has an input but less than 7 out links is not completed.
 * Weight
     + The amount of luck spent.
 Starts in 0 for genesis transactions and 1 for other ones.
+    + The minimum amount of validation transactions are 2.
+Weight equals to 3^(NumValidatedTransactions-2)
 * Accumulated weight
     + The sum of all the weights for the longest path to the genesis for a new transaction.